Content Coaching: do it yourself, but don't go it alone

 On the practical side, in my work as a freelance writer, I kept running into a few of the same challenges over and over again.
 First, some of the small business owners who wanted to hire me, couldn’t afford me.
 Their most sustainable option was to write their own content, but they didn't know how.
 And second, I found that most of my clients truly needed help defining their brands before any content could be written – no matter who was going to write it.
 So I’ve turned my past experiences – as a copywriter, business coach, journalist, communications manager, and grant writer – toward this new venture.

-On the passionate side, I’ve always had a deep enthusiasm for business ideas.
+On the personal side, I’ve always had a deep enthusiasm for business ideas.
 My friends, family, and colleagues can all attest to how excited I get when they tell me about an idea for a business, creative project, or other endeavor.
 Starting a business so often helps the entrepreneur to find their purpose and place in the world – an appealing idea for someone like me, who has long searched for "what I should be when I grow up."
-Now that I’ve found a sense of belonging and happiness in both my work and personal life, I want to help others do the same.
+Now that I’ve found a sense of belonging and happiness in my work life, I want to help others do the same.

 I help my clients recognize the unique aspects of their businesses and uncover the content they already have within themselves.
 I guide them toward finding their voice and the confidence to create content with purpose.
 And I can’t tell you how amazing it feels to be empowering entrepreneurs, to see the lightbulbs go off when we uncover a powerful thread in their narrative.
 It gives me goosebumps!